Roofing On a New Level in Kansas City

 Extends the life of rooftops.
 Shielded from the effects of ultraviolet light and high heat by the plant layer, green roofs last significantly longer than conventional roofs.
 Thus despite initially higher installation costs, the life cycle costs of a green roof can be considerably lower.

-Presents an attractive, beneficial alternative to traditional rooftop.
-Whether viewed from the ground or enjoyed as a public-accessible mini-park, green roofs offer an anesthetically-pleasing landscape that offers humans a myriad of mental, physical, and social benefits.
+Presents an attractive, beneficial alternative to a traditional rooftop.
+Whether viewed from the ground or enjoyed as a public-accessible mini-park, green roofs offer an aesthetically-pleasing landscape that offers humans a myriad of mental, physical, and social benefits.